Buffalo Suzuki Strings Faculty

 Currently Assistant Music Director of Buffalo Suzuki Strings, David has taught violin and viola for the program since 1996.
 David grew up in Connecticut, and completed a B.S. in Music Education and a B.A. in Music from the University of Connecticut, as well as the M.M. in Suzuki Pedagogy from Ithaca College.
 He has studied violin and viola with several teachers, including Theodore Arm, Linda Case, Debra Moree, Sanford Reuning, and Almita and Roland Vamos.
 In addition to long-term Suzuki violin teacher training at Ithaca College with Sanford Reuning, David has also taken short-term violin training courses with Teri Einfeldt, John Kendall, Mary Cay Neal, Carrie Reuning, and Stevie Sandven, as well as many viola units with Elizabeth Stuen-Walker.
 David, an active clinician, has taught at Suzuki Workshops and Institutes in Illinois, Kentucky, New York, Ohio, Tennessee, Texas, Washington, DC, and Wisconsin as well as in Canada, Brazil and Argentina.
 In addition to teaching many students, ages 3-18, through Buffalo Suzuki Strings, David is also an active freelance performer on both violin and viola in the Western New York area.

 Sarah Mitchell is a Southern native, having grown up in Alabama, Tennessee and Texas.
 She began studying the violin at age 4½ as a Suzuki student of Dr. Michael Gattozzi at the University of Alabama.
 She attended Florida College in Temple Terrace, FL, and received a Bachelor of Music in Music Education Degree from Western Kentucky University, in Bowling Green, KY.
 She began her Suzuki violin teacher training at the University of Memphis with Kimberly Meier-Sims, earning a Master of Music in Suzuki Pedagogy.
 Her additional Suzuki training includes courses with Lorraine Fink, Carrie Reuning-Hummel, Carol Smith, Mark Bjork, Hiroko Driver, Joseph Kaminsky and Mary Cay Neal.
-In 2006, Sarah received training in Suzuki Early Childhood Education, with Dorothy Jones.
+In 2006, Sarah received training in Suzuki Early Childhood Education, with Dorothy and Sharon Jones.
 Before coming to Buffalo in 2005, Sarah helped launch the Pre-College String Program at Western Kentucky University and introduce string teaching in the Bowling Green/Warren County schools as Professional-in-Residence.
 She is very excited to now be a part of the collaboration and cooperative spirit at Buffalo Suzuki Strings.
 Oh, and yes, she loves the snow!!

 Rasa Stalygiene is a graduate of the Lithuanian Music Academy in Vilnius, Lithuania, Europe.
 She holds Bachelor’s and Master’s Degrees in piano performance, accompaniment and instruction.
 Before coming to the United States, Rasa taught piano and accompanied string, wind, and vocal students.
 She also toured Europe as a soloist, and accompanist.
 Rasa Has completed Suzuki Piano Teacher Training Units 1-7 with Rita Hauck and Mary Craig Powell.
 Currently Rasa is a full-time Suzuki piano instructor at Buffalo Suzuki Strings.
 She resides in Grand Island with her husband, Jonas, and their sons and daughter.